We Are the Last Generation to Have Learned Without AI. Here's What That Means.

 That data captured something: the thinking of humans who built their understanding through friction.

 The data being generated now is different.
 Developers who use AI agents think differently.
 They reach for a prompt before they reach for a solution.
 They work in handoffs and reviews rather than line-by-line construction.
+A 2023 study published in the Communications of the ACM found developers using GitHub Copilot completed tasks 55% faster than those working unassisted — a speed gain that inevitably reshapes how problems are approached before they are even fully understood.
+The texture of that work is changing too: GitHub reported in 2023 that Copilot was already writing around 46% of code in files where it was enabled.
 This is not worse.
 But it is a different cognitive texture, and that texture is becoming the training data for the next generation of models.

 We are not, in any simple sense, training AI on human thought anymore.
 We are training AI on human thought that has already been shaped by AI.
 The feedback loop is closed.
 Nobody fully knows what it produces.